Aggabai Sunbai

-Aggabai Sunbai is a Marathi-language television program that aired on Zee Marathi from 15 March 2021.
-Nivedita Joshi-Saraf, Girish Oak, Uma Pendharkar, Adwait Dadarkar and Mohan Joshi are in lead roles.
+Aggabai Sunbai is an Indian Marathi language TV series which aired on Zee Marathi.
+It premiered from 15 March and ended on 21 August 2021.
+It starred Nivedita Saraf, Girish Oak and Uma Pendharkar in lead roles.
 It is a sequel series to Aggabai Sasubai.

 Plot

 Aggabai Sunbai is quite the opposite to its prequel, Aggabai Sasubai.
-In this season, Asawari Raje (Nivedita Joshi-Saraf) is depicted to have transformed herself into a strong, affluent, and established businesswoman, as well as the owner of a food industry, D. B. K. Foods, named after Dattatray Bandopant Kulkarni (Mohan Joshi), also known as Aajoba.
+In this season, Asawari Raje is depicted to have transformed herself into a strong, affluent, and established businesswoman, as well as the owner of a food industry, D. B. K. Foods, named after Dattatray Bandopant Kulkarni, also known as Aajoba.
 Moreover, Asawari has now become a disciplined individual and follows strict principles and rules.
-Meanwhile, Abhijeet (Girish Oak) has closed down Abhi's Kitchen and turned into a househusband.
-Soham (Adwait Dadarkar) has taken up a job in D. B. K. Foods as Asawari's second in command, but secretly hates Asawari due to her strong and changed behaviour.
-Soham and Shubhra (Uma Pendharkar) are now blessed with an 8-year-old son named Shubham (Anvit Hardikar), also known as Babdu, for whose responsibilities Shubhra has quit her job and become a housewife.
+Meanwhile, Abhijeet has closed down Abhi's Kitchen and turned into a househusband.
+Soham has taken up a job in D. B. K. Foods as Asawari's second in command, but secretly hates Asawari due to her strong and changed behaviour.
+Soham and Shubhra are now blessed with an 8-year-old son named Shubham, also known as Babdu, for whose responsibilities Shubhra has quit her job and become a housewife.
 Thanks to Soham's bad teachings, values, and influences to him, Shubham has grown up to be a spoilt brat and hence, misbehaves with Shubhra and takes her for granted, making her constantly feel negative, insecure, and hurt.
 During Shubhra's pregnancy, her parents had tragically died in a car accident, which brought Shubhra's morale and self-confidence down and hence, made her shy and oversensitive towards her family, especially Shubham.
-Meanwhile, Soham also loses interest in Shubhra and begins an extramarital affair with his secretary, Suzanne (Geetanjali Ganage).
+Meanwhile, Soham also loses interest in Shubhra and begins an extramarital affair with his secretary, Suzanne.
 Moreover, he secretly signs all the D. B. K. Foods company's deals rejected by Asawari for his own profits.